 Ticks range in size from extremely tiny and difficult to see to being approximately the size of a pencil eraser.

-A tick, when filled with blood, can grow quite a bit in size.
+A tick that is filled with blood can grow quite a bit in size.

-A tick, when filled with blood, can grow quite a bit in size.
+A tick that is filled with blood can grow quite a bit in size.

 It is important to inspect the skin after being outdoors in wooded or grassy areas.
 Ticks often hide in obscured areas, such as around the hairline or elsewhere on the scalp.